-Leadership vs Management: What’s the Difference?
+Leadership vs Management: The Ultimate Showdown

 Leadership and management are two terms often used interchangeably in the business world, but there is a clear difference between them.
 Leadership is about inspiring and motivating a team to achieve their common goals, while management focuses on organizing, planning, and controlling resources to effectively reach those objectives.